 The new partnership expands the sponsor network to include national funders like CSX as well as regional sponsors from the LA region.
 With project-learning partners such as the Captain Planet Foundation (fun fact: headed by Laura Turner Seydel, whose father Ted Turner sits on the EMA board) and City Blossoms, the program is poised for exponential growth as online and outdoor learning continues to gain interest.

-Nature Works Everywhere Gardens in partnership with EMA’s long term goal is to sponsor and support garden programs in school districts throughout the country.
-As new sponsors come on board, EMA adopts additional schools and connects more students to nature.
+The program first launched on Tuesday, May 12, 2009, at Helen Bernstein High School in Hollywood.
+This partnership is the beginning of an ambitious plan to sponsor and support garden programs in school districts throughout the country.
+As new sponsors come onboard EMA adopts additional schools.
 Continue to check back to the EMA website for updates on the ongoing development of the gardens.

 The Short Answer…

 EMA believes that students don’t just have to learn within the confines of four walls, but that education can take place in a dynamic atmosphere that engages them in a unique and creative fashion.
 School gardens provide the perfect opportunity to do just that by providing an interdisciplinary and student-centered experience that enriches their learning experience in a “living classroom.”